 In Image Acquisition Toolbox™, skeletal metadata is accessed through the depth sensor object.
 For an example showing how to access the skeletal metadata, see Acquiring Image and Skeletal Data Using Kinect.

-Note: With previous versions of the Image Acquisition Toolbox, the files for all of the adaptors were included in your installation.
-Starting with version R2014a, each adaptor is available separately through the Support Package Installer.
-In order to use the Image Acquisition Toolbox, you must install the adaptor that your camera uses, in this case, the Kinect for Windows Sensor support package.
-See Image Acquisition Support Packages for Hardware Adaptors for information about installing the adaptors.
+With previous versions of the Image Acquisition Toolbox, the files for all of the adaptors were included in your installation.
+Starting with version R2014a, each adaptor is available separately through support packages.
+In order to use the Image Acquisition Toolbox, you must install the adaptor that your camera uses.
+See Image Acquisition Support Packages for Hardware Adaptors for information about installing the adaptors using MATLAB® Add-Ons.
 See Installing the Kinect for Windows Sensor Support Package for information specific to installing the Kinect support package.
 Also, in order to use the Kinect for Windows support, you must have version 1.6 of the Kinect for Windows Runtime installed on your system.
 If you do not already have it installed, it will be installed when you install the Kinect support package.